iamnagesh/habit_tracker/issue_template.md

 _Low_
 #### Story Points
 _2_
-The effort is estimated to be low due to the need for implementing a simple color assignment feature.
+The effort is estimated to be low due to the need to implement a simple color assignment feature.
 #### Notes
 - Ensure the color assignment process is user-friendly and intuitive.
-- Consider edge cases where the user might assign the same color to multiple habits.
+- Consider edge cases where users might assign the same color to multiple habits.

 ---